jamulussoftware/jamuluswebsite/wiki/en/Server-Troubleshooting.md

 First of all, make sure you've enabled [port forwarding](Unregistered-Servers#port-forwarding).
 If you still don't see your server from outside of your local network, you may have issues with your Internet Service Provider (ISP).

-Some ISPs are using techniques like [Address plus Port (A+P)](https://en.wikipedia.org/wiki/Address_plus_Port) or [Carrier-grade NAT (CGN)](https://en.wikipedia.org/wiki/Carrier-grade_NAT) to conserve address space (usually for IPv4).
+Some ISPs use techniques like [Address plus Port (A+P)](https://en.wikipedia.org/wiki/Address_plus_Port) or [Carrier-grade NAT (CGN)](https://en.wikipedia.org/wiki/Carrier-grade_NAT) to conserve address space (usually for IPv4).
 That makes it impossible to host services like Jamulus at home as they are not visible outside your local network.

 To detect if CGN is the issue, go to your router's configuration screen (typically, 192.168.X.X) and look at the WAN Status page.
 If your listed IPv4 address doesn't match with your public IPv4 address (check it [here](https://ifconfig.me)), it suggests that CGN may be enabled.
 You can try using an IPv6 connection by starting clients and server with the `-6` flag if IPv6 is available for the server and all clients.